jknapka/mvca/src/tg/unter/README.txt

 	alerted "recently" (within the last N hours, for come configurable value of N).
   - (done) Again, Veronica and Velma should recieve alerts.
-  - Carla should be able to click the event to see a list of available volunteers for the event time, and their contact information.
+  - (done) Carla should be able to click the event to see a list of available volunteers for the event time, and their contact information.
-  - That list should include volunteers who have already committed to the event, clearly marked as having committed.
+  - (done) That list should include volunteers who have already committed to the event, clearly marked as having committed.

-Story (NOT STARTED): While looking at the event page, Carla notices that there are some other events on Sunday and Monday for which no volunteers have committed.
+Story (INCOMPLETE): While looking at the event page, Carla notices that there are some other events on Sunday and Monday for which no volunteers have committed.

-  - She can issue alerts for all active and under-volunteered events with a single click from the event page.
+  - (done) She can issue alerts for all active and under-volunteered events with a single click from the event-list page.
-  - Alerts are sent only for events that have NOT had alerts sent within the past N hours, so Carla's airport event does NOT cause an additional alert to be generated (since she just sent an alert for that specific event, in the story above).
+  - (done) Alerts are sent only for events that have NOT had alerts sent within the past N hours, so Carla's airport event does NOT cause an additional alert to be generated (since she just sent an alert for that specific event, in the story above).
-  - NOTE: Show events in reverse temporal order on the event page.
+  - (done) NOTE: Show events in reverse temporal order on the event page.
     Also provide a "today's events only" link.
   - CONSIDER: avoid alerting *volunteers* who have been alerted recently, to avoid event fatigue.